What do you eat?

 We eat buttermilk soup, daal (a lentil soup/stew), fresh salads, red rice, papadums, dosas (pancakes made from mung beans and rice batter), chutnies, vegetable subjis (vegetables stirfried with spices).
 To drink, there’s herbal water a strange shade of deep red and fresh Kerala coconuts to be sipped from a metal straw.

 The head chef takes requests and remembers our various dietary restrictions day in and day out.
-She starts to feel like a caring mother, giving looks of disapproval when we someone asks for something they shouldn’t be eating, scolding others for not eating enough, gleefully dishing out second helpings of her delicious food when asked.
+She starts to feel like a caring mother, giving looks of disapproval when someone asks for something they shouldn’t be eating, scolding others for not eating enough, gleefully dishing out second helpings of her delicious food when asked.

 What do you do all day?